Kta-M/nested_attributes_validator/README.md

 validates :children,
           nested_attributes_uniqueness: {
             fields: :field1,
-            ignore_nil: true # the child record will be ignored if the field is nill. (default: false) }
+            ignore_nil: true # the child record will be ignored if the field is nil.(default: false) }

 # uniqueness validation for multiple fields of child model
 validates :children,
           nested_attributes_uniqueness: {
-            fields: [:field1, field2],
+			fields: [:field1, :field2],
             display_field: :field3,  # the error will be added to this field when the validation failed.
-            ignore_nil: true # the child record will be ignored if the all fields are nill.  (default: false) }
+            ignore_nil: true # the child record will be ignored if all fields are nil.(default: false) }
 ```
 ### nested_attributes_order